by Peter Ditzel

 Is the Law of Moses in Any Way Applicable to Christians?

 In a word, No. The Law of Moses is in no way applicable to Christians.
 It never applied to anyone but the Israelites of the Old Testament.
 And the Bible clearly says that it was only “added because of transgressions, until the seed should come to whom the promise has been made” (Galatians 3:19).
 That Seed is Jesus Christ, and He has come.
 Thus, the Law of Moses has ended for everyone, including Jews.
 The Law of Moses is now defunct.
 It was never a clear expression of God’s standard of righteousness.
 It was always an imperfect, shadowy law.
-To use it as an expression of “God’s eternal moral law” when we today have the law of Christ under the New Covenant is like digging in the mud to find beauty when, if you would just lift your head, you would see the breathtaking, snowcapped peaks of the Rockies bathed in golden sunlight.
+To use it as an expression of “God’s eternal moral law” when we believers today have Christ living in us is like digging in the mud to find beauty when, if you would just lift your head, you would see the breathtaking, snowcapped peaks of the Rockies bathed in golden sunlight.

 Hebrews 3:1-6 clearly shows the superiority of Jesus over Moses and the distinction between Moses’ house and Jesus’ house: